Safety

 assigned protection factor

 APF.
-The workplace level of respiratory protection that a respirator is expected to provide to wearers.
-APF protection levels vary based on the hazards present in the environment.
+The level of respiratory protection that a respirator is expected to provide to the wearer.
+Assigned protection factor ratings vary based on the hazards present in the environment.

 atmosphere-supplying respirators

-A breathing device that supplies the wearer with clean air.
-Atmosphere-supplying respirators supply this air to users from a source that is fully separate from ambient air.
+ASRs.
+A respirator that provides the wearer with clean air from a source that is fully separate from ambient air.
+Atmosphere-supplying respirators include supplied-air respirators and self-contained breathing apparatuses.

 atmospheric testing

 Measurement of the content of the environment using electronic equipment.
-Atmospheric testing is used to detect the presence of gases.
+Atmospheric testing is used to detect the presence of gases and other contaminants.

 canisters

-A container, also known as a cartridge, that holds filters, absorbent materials, chemical substances, or a combination of these things.
-Canisters and their contents remove specific contaminants from the air as it passes through them.
+A respirator component that contains filters, absorbent materials, chemical substances, or a combination of these things.
+Canisters, also known as cartridges, remove specific contaminants from the air as it passes through them.

 cartridges

-A container, also known as a canister, that holds filters, absorbent materials, chemical substances, or a combination of these items.
-Cartridges and their contents remove specific contaminants from the air as it passes through the containers.
+A respirator component that contains filters, absorbent materials, chemical substances, or a combination of these things.
+Cartridges, also known as canisters, remove specific contaminants from the air as it passes through them.

 chamber

 An enclosed space.
-In fit testing, a chamber may be a room or a temporary enclosure made of plastic.
+A chamber used for fit testing may be a room or a temporary enclosure made of plastic.

 change schedule

-A method of tracking the service life of respirator components.
+A method of tracking the service life of respirator components and replacing them at the end of service life.
 A change schedule should be instituted by an employer.

 confined spaces

 An area with limited means of entry or exit that is large enough for an employee to enter and perform work.
-To safely work in a confined space, atmospheric testing may be required to identify hazards.
+Confined spaces can trap gases and other breathing hazards and may require atmospheric testing.

 contaminants